lockness-Ko/buzz/README.md

 A poor mans IaaS as a Service (IaaSaaS, some may call it a hypervisor).
 You can use it to deploy containers like VPSs (and get people to pay you for it).

+It supports overprovisioning (you can edit these settings in the buzz/buzz.conf file)

-It has EDoS and DDoS detection (iptables blacklists IPs which are abusive).
+It has built in EDoS and DDoS detection (iptables blacklists IPs which are abusive).

 ## > Installation